Skip to content

 SQL Analysis

-quellog provides three SQL analysis modes: --sql-performance for detailed performance analysis, --sql-overview for query type breakdowns, and --sql-detail for individual query inspection.
+Three SQL analysis modes: --sql-performance for detailed performance analysis, --sql-overview for query type breakdowns, and --sql-detail for individual query inspection. --event-detail (covered at the bottom of this page) gives the same drill-down for individual event patterns.

 --sql-performance

-Shows detailed statistics for all queries found in logs, including SQL performance, temp files, and locks.
+Detailed statistics for all queries, including temp files and locks.

 quellog /var/log/postgresql/*.log --sql-performance